Double sided PCB

 While 2-layer PCBs are widely used, more complex designs may require additional layers to accommodate a higher number of components and complex routing requirements.
 Multi-layer PCBs (e.g., 4-layer, 6-layer, or even more) offer greater flexibility for intricate circuit designs and better signal integrity in high-frequency applications.
 However, they also come at higher manufacturing costs.
 The choice of the number of layers depends on the specific requirements of the circuit and the overall design complexity.
 Double-sided PCB is Good for low-density designs.
 It is ideal for circuits with relatively low component density and minimal complexity.
 Double-layer PCBs strike a balance between cost-effectiveness and functionality in a wide range of electronic applications.

-More PCB Terminology.
+More PCB Terminology

 For any Inquiry, Please E-mail to [email protected]